 BAASS had received the AAWSAP contract and the first installment of appropriations funding near the end of 2008.
-With a legal contract and obligation to investigate and produce results, BAASS could even anticipate five more years of funding, so as the end of that first year approached they delivered the first 10-month report.
-And, a powerful congressman, Harry Reid, was behind that effort!
-Having just started and with all that potential—why suddenly hand the reins over to agents of OUSD/I?
+With a legal contract and obligation to investigate and produce results, as the end of the first fiscal year approached they delivered the first 10-month report.
+BAASS could even anticipate four more years of funding with a powerful congressman, Harry Reid, behind the effort!
+But with a DIA contract, everything in place, having just started and with all that potential—why suddenly hand the reins over to agents of OUSD/I?

 For reasons that are still not clear, by mid-2009 something changed causing Harry Reid to request the creation of a very highly classified Special Access Program called AATIP.
 The program was to be under the purview of the Office of the Deputy Secretary of Defense (DEPSECDEF), and based on the dates shown it would have run for exactly the remaining four years of the AAWSAP contract (FY09-FY13)!
 So for whom was Reid trying to get such high level secrecy and clearance—and why then?